EMH-Mark-I/ytscrape/INSTALL.md

 Copy PUP to the previously created bin/ directory

 `cp pup ~/bin`

+Note: `~/bin/` will have to be included as a $PATH in your .profile.
+This is often included by default with most distributions.
+To verify if `/home/your_user/bin` is an included path, run `echo $PATH` in your terminal.

 Don't forget to install [mpv player](https://github.com/mpv-player/mpv/) and [youtube-dl](https://rg3.github.io/youtube-dl/) for streaming videos from YTscrape.